-in which a concern (or complaint) is raised with a staff member (and is hopefully resolved at that initial level).
+in which a concern (or complaint) is raised with a staff member\ (and is hopefully resolved at that initial level).

-Ideally the matter should be raised with the individual against whom the complaint is directed although provision is made for an alternative (normally senior) member of staff to be approached should this be felt appropriate - normally a member of the Senior Leadership Team.
+\Ideally the matter should be raised with the individual against whom the complaint is directed although provision is made for an alternative (normally senior) member of staff to be approached should this be felt appropriate - this may (particularly in larger schools) be a nominated complaints co-ordinator.